akermu/emacs-libvterm/README.md

 moment, it main use is for compiling vterm using the system libvterm instead of the one downloaded from GitHub.
 You can find all the arguments and flags available with `cmake -LA` in the build directory.

+## `vterm-copy-exclude-prompt`

+Controls whether or not to exclude the prompt when copying a line in `vterm-copy-mode`.
+Using the universal prefix before calling `vterm-copy-mode-done` will invert the value for that call, allowing you to temporarily override the setting.

+The variable `vterm-copy-use-vterm-prompt` determines whether to use the vterm prompt tracking, if false it usessearches for the regexp in `vterm-copy-prompt-regexp`.
+If not found it copies the whole line.

 ## Keybindings